This Is A Millinger + Howells Rug

 While the rug series is modern and abstract, each new rug draws on a precedent.

 Michael Howells credits Christiane Millinger with turning him into a "rug bug," early in their friendship.
-This collaboration was inspired by a beautiful Türkmen rug given to him by Christiane, which Michael keeps on his desk.
+This rug series collab was inspired by a beautiful Türkmen rug given to him by Christiane, which Michael keeps on his desk.

 Pom by pom